Anamitapowwow/anamitanuva/index.md

 <h2>enter an inspirational quote</h2>
 <hr />

 <p>In myself, I see a passion for finance, economics, technology and development.
-Having various working experience as a student and working professional, I am a consistent collaraborator and always challenge myself to develop to my full potential and beyond. </p>
+Having various working experiences as a student and working professional, I am a consistent collaborator and always aspire to challenge myself to develop to my full potential and beyond. </p>

-In fact, it is when schooling ends is when true learning starts because you meet <em>experience</em>.<br />Think of a cocoon leaving its nest because it has grown into a butterfly

 <!-- <a> for link -->